sujit-baniya/fiber-boilerplate/README.md

 * Basic Auth with Login,Register
 * Email confirmation on Registration
-* Role based authentication using Casbin
+* Role based authorization using Casbin
 * File uploads
 * UI on Tailwind.
 Setup ready for VueJS integration
 * Laravel mix for UI